How To Remove Green Algae From A Wood Deck

 And how do you tell it apart from moss, mold, and mildew?

 Algae is a slimy, green film that grows on wood in wet, dark conditions.
-Moss is also green and grows in similar conditions, but is soft and fuzzy to the touch.
+Moss is also green and grows in similar conditions but is soft and fuzzy to the touch.
 Mold is a fungus that appears on wood as greenish-black streaks.
 Untreated, mold spores can pose a health risk to people and pets when inhaled.

-While algae, moss, and mold are different, they are all equally harmful to your deck and should be treated right away.
+While algae, moss, and mold are different, they are all equally harmful to your wood deck and should be treated right away.

-Why It’s Important to Remove Algae From Your Deck
+Why It’s Important to Remove Algae from Your Deck

 What Factors Aid Algae Growth?